AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-nodes.md

 _How does a split path by people node work?_

-* Split path by people nodes are grouped nodes; they automatically merge so that all the people in the audience can move forward to the next step without losing the context of the accounts they belong to.
+* Split path by people nodes are grouped nodes.
+They automatically merge so that all the people in the audience can move forward to the next step without losing the context of the accounts that they belong to.
 * Split path for people cannot be nested--you cannot add split path for people on a path that is in this grouped node.
 * Split path includes an option for not adding a default path.
 Accounts/people who do not qualify do not move forward in the Journey.